jburnhams/quake2/quake2ts/docs/section-2-rendering.md

 - Shader compilation can be slow on first load; consider shader precompilation or caching
 - Large lightmap atlases may exceed texture size limits on some devices; plan for tiling or compression
 - HUD rendering should be resolution-independent (scale with window size)
-- Viewmodel rendering is tricky: must not clip through walls, requires careful depth range setup
+- Viewmodel rendering uses a separate projection/depth range path; remaining work includes bob/roll/kick effects
 - Particle system is CPU-intensive; consider GPU-based particles (compute shaders) as optimization
 - PVS data is critical for performance; without it, frame rates will suffer in large maps